lankke/insomnia-plugin-pkcs11/README.md

 ## Changes

+0.0.2 - Convert to Typescript for development purposes
+  - Added tsconfig file
+  - Separate code to its own folder

 0.0.1 - Skeleton plugin added with the following features:
   - pkcs11js dependency
   - example hook (randomInteger) added to app.js as a placeholder